Skip to main content

 Use Bayesian inference results to make data-driven decisions:

-- Needs more time: If no clear winner emerges, extend the experiment or wait for more data
+2. Needs more time: If the primary goal still says "Collecting data", extend the experiment or wait for more data, even if the probabilities already look high